• About me

 We ordered a mashed potato pizza and a classic tomato pie.

 • Bar has the thinnest crust of all the pizzas we tried.
-There is not a lot of chew to the crust not is it very strong.
-I found it hard to eat the mashed potato pizza with my hands and had to resort to using a fork.
+There is not a lot of chew to the crust, nor is it very strong.
+I found it hard to eat the mashed potato pizza with my hands and had to resort to using a fork..

 • The tomato pie is not what you want to order here.
 The sauce was very bland and needed salt.
-Instead order the mashed potato and bacon pizza.
+Instead, order the mashed potato and bacon pizza.
 It is yummy and different.
-The crust becomes a kind of an afterthought and the salt from the bacon really rounds out this unusual pizza.
+The crust becomes a kind of an afterthought, and the salt from the bacon rounds out this unusual pizza.

-• Bar was the most expensive $60 for large pizza, a small pizza and a side salad.
+• Bar was the most expensive at $60 for a large pizza, a small pizza, and a side salad.

 • Our wait time on a Tuesday night was 30 minutes.

-In our taste test the winner was……..Modern Pizza!
-The three boys much preferred the puffier crust of Modern and the smoother sauce.
-I was the solo hold out for Pepe’s.
-I much preferred the chunkier tomato sauce and the olive oil in the sauce.
-It tasted richer and more flavorful.
+In our blind taste test, the winner was……..Modern Pizza!
+The majority of our tasters preferred the puffier crust of Modern and the smoother sauce.
+I was the sole holdout for Pepe’s.
+I loved the chunkier tomato sauce and the olive oil in the sauce.
+It tasted rich, tomatoey, and more flavorful.

 Other options for good Pizza in New Haven

-If you want to explore other choices in New Haven you have some other good options.
+If you want to explore other choices in New Haven, you have other good options.

 I hope this helps you figure out what pizza you want to start with on your trip to New Haven.
 We had so much fun doing research for this post.